KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*geh₂r- "call" (IEW: 352)
 COGN: Lat. _garrīre_, Oss. _zaryn/zarun_ "sing"
 SEE: [\*gari-, \*garyo- "word, command"](#garyo-2)
 ETYM: Gaul. adgarion [acc.sg.]
-(Chamalieres) might perhaps be translated as "accusatorem" (Lejeune, Delamarre, Fleuriot), in which case it is a cognate of OIr. ad-gair "summon" (Delamarre 32, Lambert 1994: 151).
+(Chamalières) might perhaps be translated as "accusatorem" (Lejeune, Delamarre, Fleuriot), in which case it is a cognate of OIr. ad-gair "summon" (Delamarre 32, Lambert 1994: 151).
 The short \*a in this Celtic etymon is regular, if one starts from the zero­ grade \*gh₂r-yo-.The full grade of the root is preserved in \*gari- "call".
 REF: [EDPC]

 ### <a id="garyo-2">\*garyo- "word, command" (n)</a>